-- The marble-ing effect makes these so beautiful to look at.
+- The marbled effect makes these so beautiful to look at.

 - They can be made in less than 30 minutes.

-- These Christmas super cookies will look absolutely stunning a Christmas cookie box!
+- The color combination will look absolutely stunning in a Christmas cookie box!

 To make this Christmas sugar cookie recipe you will need the following ingredients: